jabuwu/rusty_spine/readme.md

 # rusty_spine

 Spine runtime for Rust (and wasm!) transpiled from the official C Runtime.
-Supports [Spine 4.1](http://esotericsoftware.com/).
+Supports [Spine 3.8 and 4.1](http://esotericsoftware.com/).

 ```
 [dependencies]